-WGS 219 Women in Culture & Society WGS 319 Feminist & Gender Theory WGS 430 Women's Studies/Gender Studies Seminar One course from each division that emphasizes women and gender (See program coordinator for a list of courses) Electives (See program coordinator for a list of courses) TOTAL 36 COURSE NUMBER AND TITLE SEM.
+COURSE NUMBER AND TITLE SEM.
 HRS.
-Feminist & Gender Theory WGS 430 Women's Studies/Gender Studies Seminar One course from each division that emphasizes women and gender (See program coordinator for a list of courses) Electives (See program coordinator for a list of courses) 4 Women's Studies/Gender Studies Seminar One course from each division that emphasizes women and gender (See program coordinator for a list of courses) Electives (See program coordinator for a list of courses) 4 emphasizes women and gender (See program coordinator for a list of courses) Electives (See program coordinator for a list of courses) 12 4 for a list of courses) emphasizes women and gender (See program coordinator for a list 12 TOTAL 36 12 TOTAL 36

-At least five courses, including WGS 319 and WGS 430, must be at the 300/400 level.
+WGS 219 Women in Culture & Society 4 WGS 319 Feminist & Gender Theory 4 WGS 430 Women's Studies/Gender Studies Seminar 4 One course from each division that emphasizes women and gender (See program coordinator for a list of courses) 12 Electives (See program coordinator for a list of courses) 12 TOTAL 36 At least five courses, including WGS 319 and WGS 430, must be at the 300/400 level.

-Campus Life